 Anne-Marie is currently Director of Student Recruitment at University College Dublin a position she has held since 2007.
-The primary goal of the Director is to design, develop and deliver student-centred recruitment strategies to attract high calibre students, to increase student diversity and retention and to ensure UCD as the University of first choice.
 Anne-Marie was also responsible for the incubation of UCD’s Ad Astra Academy and the Scholarships programmes from 2011 to 2016.
-With long experience in UCD she also serves on the University Management Team (UMT) for Education, Global Engagement Group, Widening Participation and Ad Astra Academy committees.
-Previously she was Director of Continuing Professional Education at UCD, the first person to hold the position, focussed on delivering professional learning, via a choice of innovative delivery methods – remote, self-paced and with multiple entry and exits routes.
-Anne-Marie was instrumental in the origins of UCD Nova, a logical development from the UCD Industry programme, forging innovative industry education partnerships, with particular focus on health and safety education, mediation, Environmental Impact Assessment to industry professionals.
+With long experience in UCD, she also serves on the University Management Team (UMT) for Education, Global Engagement Group, and Ad Astra Academy committees.

 Dr David Foster

-David is the UCD Director of Career Development and Skills and Director of UCD Careers Network.
-As such, David has both institutional and local responsibilities for the development, delivery and enhancement of strategic initiatives and operations that enhance students’ personal, professional and career development.
+Dr Foster is the UCD Director of Career Development and Skills and Director of UCD Careers Network.
+As such, David has both institutional and local responsibilities for the development, delivery, and enhancement of strategic initiatives and operations that enhance students’ personal, professional, and career development.
 In addition to working with students at all levels, a range of professional and career development services are offered to Postdoctoral Researchers.
-In addition to UCD Careers Network, Belfield, David has line management responsibility for the UCD Careers Network, Blackrock.
 David has been an active member of professional associations and is currently a Director of the Association of Higher Education Careers Services and a member of the Association of Graduate Careers Advisory Services.

 Dr Sheena Hyland